aaslam-collab/PracticalStatisticsForDataScientistsNotes/exploratory-data-analysis.md

 - A common choice for robust metrics are medians and trimmed mean.
 A common choice percent of trimming for mean is the top and bottom 10%.
 The trimmed mean is often thought of as the compromise between median and the mean, since it is robust to extreme values is the data but uses more data to calculate the estimate for location.

 - Outliers
 The median is referred to as a robust estimate of location since it is not influenced by outliers (extreme cases) that could skew the results.
 An outlier is any value that is very distant from the other values in a data set.
-The exact definition of an outlier is some‐ what subjective, although certain conventions are used in various data summaries and plots (see “Percentiles and Boxplots” on page 20).
+The exact definition of an outlier is somewhat subjective, although certain conventions are used in various data summaries and plots (see “Percentiles and Boxplots” on page 20).
 Being an outlier in itself does not make a data value invalid or erroneous (as in the previous example with Bill Gates).
-Still, outliers are often the result of data errors such as mixing data of different units (kilometers versus meters) or bad readings from a sensor.
+Still, outliers are often the result of data errors such as mixing data of different units (kilometres versus meters) or bad readings from a sensor.
 When outliers are the result of bad data, the mean will result in a poor estimate of location, while the median will still be valid.
 In any case, outliers should be identified and are usually worthy of further investigation.

 <img width="526" alt="image" src="https://github.com/aaslam-collab/PracticalStatisticsForDataScientistsNotes/assets/82915930/f2f29076-ec65-4152-984e-84dc2dbb8de2">

-## Variabililty and Estimates for Variability
+## Variability and Estimates for Variability
 - Another dimension to explore your dataset/features is the variability/dispersion/how tightly coupled or spread out the values are.
 - Estimates of variability
   - Deviations/errors/residuals: The difference between observed values and the estimate of location.